 - 1. Is this information you found in a unique source, or information that was repeated in all or most of your sources?
 (This may bear upon whether you need to cite the information or not.) - 2.
 Who is the original author or "speaker" of this quotation or material? - 3.
 What is the title of source? - 4.
 Is it a primary or secondary source?
-Is the writer quoting someone else (secondary) or is the author the one who discovered the knowledge/information?
-If the source is secondary, who is being quoted or cited originally? - 5.
+Is the writer quoting someone else (secondary) or is the author the one who discovered the knowledge/information (primary source; see Chapter 5 for more explanation of sources)?
+If the source is secondary, is the original source of the information provided? - 5.
 What do you know about the source of the citation?
-Is she/he an expert, such as a scientist, doctor, government official, college professor, etc? - 6.
+Are they an expert, such as a scientist, doctor, government official, college professor, etc.? - 6.
 Where did you find the article?
 In what journal or magazine, on what website, in what book? - 7.
 If a website, who sponsors the website (what organization, government, company)? - 8.
 When was this information published?
 What is the date on it? - 9.
 Are you repeating the source's words exactly or just abstracting (summarizing) what was said?
 Which would be better, in this case?